ameer-sk1401/AWS_pipeline_demo/README.md

 	•	Replace manual EC2 agent install with Launch Template user‑data or a baked AMI
 	•	Use OIDC for GitHub Actions → (Hybrid CI in Actions, CD in CodeDeploy)

-⸻

-Want me to also add a **docs/** folder with a pre‑rendered PNG (I can give you the exact SVG/PNG content or a quick command to export from Mermaid CLI)?